nueruyu/Descrio/README.md

 # Descrio

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-**Descrio** is a simple, YAML/JSON-based scripting interpreter designed to be embedded in Unity projects.
+**Descrio** is a simple, YAML-based scripting interpreter designed to be embedded in Unity projects.
 It allows you to write and dynamically execute logic for event sequences, NPC dialogues, quest progression, and more using human-readable YAML files, without needing to recompile C# code.

 ### Why use Descrio?